Numerals in Unicode: Numerals by script

-Hindu–Arabic numerals

-The Hindu–Arabic numeral system involves ten digits representing 0–9.
+Digits

 Unicode includes the Western Arabic numerals in the Basic Latin (or ASCII derived) block.
-The digits are repeated in several other scripts: Eastern Arabic, Balinese, Bengali, Devanagari, Ethiopic, Gujarati, Gurmukhi, Telugu, Khmer, Lao, Limbu, Malayalam, Mongolian, Myanmar, New Tai Lue, Nko, Oriya, Telugu, Thai, Tibetan, Osmanya.
+Other forms of the ten digits are in several other scripts: Eastern Arabic, Balinese, Bengali, Devanagari, Ethiopic, Gujarati, Gurmukhi, Telugu, Khmer, Lao, Limbu, Malayalam, Mongolian, Myanmar, New Tai Lue, Nko, Oriya, Telugu, Thai, Tibetan, Osmanya.
 Unicode includes a numeric value property for each digit to assist in collation and other text processing operations.
 However, there is no mapping between the various related digits.

-Although Arabic is written from right to left, while English is written left to right, in both languages numbers are written with the most significant digit on the left and the least significant on the right.
+Although Arabic and some other languages are written right to left, numbers in most languages are written with the most significant digit on the left and the least significant on the right.
+The Unicode characters have direction properties so they are written left to right and thus the most significant digit should be first in a text file no matter what language is used.

+The digits can be reused for bases less than 10, but letters or other characters must be used for hexadecimal or any other base larger than 10.
+These characters lack the numeric value property.

 Fractions

 The allows authors using Unicode to compose any arbitrary fraction along with the decimal digits.
 This was intended to instruct font rendering to make the surrounding digits smaller and raise them on the left and lower them on the right, but this is rarely implemented.
 (A workaround is to use the super/subscript characters described below, but only Arabic numerals are available.)
 Unicode also includes a handful of vulgar fractions as compatibility characters, but discourages their use.